Nylon vs. Polyester: Which is the Better Backpack Material?

 Nylon is harder to recycle than polyester.
 Recycling nylon is expensive and resource-intensive.
 Until recently, recycled nylon fabrics were rare.

 Recycled nylon is usually made from pre-consumer recycled materials.
 Pre-consumer means that recycled nylons are made from factory waste, not trash that you put in the recycling bin.

-Using recycled polyesters helps us limit our dependence on raw petroleum, reduce trash in landfills, and reduce toxic emissions created by the trash disposal process.
+Using recycled polyesters helps us limit our dependence on raw petroleum, reduce the trash in landfills, and cut down on toxic emissions created by the trash disposal process.

 Tortuga didn’t start as a “green” brand, but we do value sustainability.
 The Outbreaker Collection has a recycled polyester lining.
-We plan to continue expanding our use of recycled and environmentally-friendly fabrics.
+We plan to continue and expand our use of recycled and environmentally-friendly fabrics.

 Traditionally, nylon was used as a substitute for silk because of its soft, lustrous feel.
 Polyester found a natural home in outerwear due to its rough and tough nature.
 Over time, the differences between nylon and polyester have become less pronounced as researchers have developed new fabrics.